Typed Routing Proposal

 }

-Required parameters are pulled from the route's path defined in the route tree.
+Required parameters are pulled from the route's path

-Route tree#
+Route tree

 The tree of routes is defined as an attribute on each of the top-level routes: